abhiraj26/machineLearning/combinatoricsAndProbability.md

 Paradox of probability theory:- Values actually become more equivalent to its probability after a long set of iterations.
 Galton Board:- Pascal triangle problem
 Probability theory -> Distinction between mathematical and natural science.
-We assume independence and equally likely while computing probability.
+We assume <b>independence and equally likely</b> while computing probability.

 Terminologies:
 Probability Space: All outcomes
 Event: Some outcome(favourable)
 Probability: (#favorable)/total events

+3 types of distribution in probability: (Other than equally likely!)
+1. Non-Uniform distributions
+2. Unknow distributions
+3. Continous distributions

+Probility cases:
+1. Non Equiprobable Outcmoes.
+2. Disjoint set of outcomes || Not disjoint set.
+3. Sequentional Choice